-La patriarchal basilica di Eufemia it is the main religious building of Undergraduate studies (GO) and ancient cathedral of the suppressed Patriarchate of Grado.
+La patriarchal basilica di Eufemia it is the main religious building of Grado (GO) and ancient cathedral of the suppressed Patriarchate of Grado.

 From 6th century, stands on the square of the ancient patriarchal city, flanked by the baptistery and the cusp-like bell tower of the fifteenth century.